siglun/danish-sonnets/README.md

 I think I could go on studying this for a while.
 However, I have to conclude this here, before the actual conclusions.
 There are interesting things to find here, though.
-Some of the are possible to investigate with simple methods, such as described in Kenneth Ward Church's tutorial ["Unix for Poets"](https://web.stanford.edu/class/cs124/kwc-unix-for-poets.pdf).
+Some of them are possible to study using simple methods, such as those described by Kenneth Ward Church in ["Unix for Poets"](https://web.stanford.edu/class/cs124/kwc-unix-for-poets.pdf).

 The preliminary result from my armchair text processing exercise supports the notion that life was already in early modern Europe about sex, death